Council of Representatives of Iraq: 2019 electoral reform

 As a result of the ongoing 2019 Iraqi protests, the Council of Representatives approved a new law on 24 December 2019 which aims to make it easier for independent politicians to win a seat in the Council of Representatives.
 The new law will see each of Iraq's governorates split into several electoral districts, with one legislator being elected per 100,000 people, thus replacing its proportional representation system for a district-based system.
 The new law will also prevent parties from running on unified lists.

 2021 elections

 Since the parliamentary election in October 2021, there has been a political crisis in Iraq, with members of the Council of Representatives of Iraq being unable to form a stable coalition government, or elect a new President.
-For 10 months the national political system has been in a political deadlock.
+For 10 months, the national political system was in a political deadlock.
 On 3 August 2022, Muqtada al-Sadr called for snap elections.